Siege of Aleppo | Pictures | Reuters

 People dig in the rubble in an ongoing search for survivors at a site hit previously by an airstrike in the rebel-held Tariq al-Bab neighborhood of Aleppo, Syria.
 REUTERS/Abdalrhman Ismail

-A boy inspects a damaged site after airstrikes on the rebel-held Tariq al-Bab neighborhood of Aleppo, Syria.
+A boy walks amid damaged buildings in the rebel held area of al-Kalaseh neighborhood of Aleppo, Syria.
 REUTERS/Abdalrhman Ismail

 Stacks of bread are seen at a damaged site after an airstrike in the rebel-held Bab al-Maqam neighborhood of Aleppo, Syria.
 REUTERS/Abdalrhman Ismail